top of page

 Will I get my own meat back?

-We do not “batch” process deer.
+We do not “batch” process deer or deboned trim.

-Can you cut off the horns at drop-off?
+For deer, can you cut off the horns at drop-off?

 No. We do not remove just the horns.